 At number 8 is GCSE Biology.
 This subject has a lot of content you need to know and some difficult techniques you need to understand yourself.
 You'll need to be familiar with concepts such as meiosis, mitosis, and the theory of evolution.
 What's more, only 10% of grades are related to mathematics, so it's not as math-heavy as other GCSEs.

-If this is the case, why is it so difficult?
-GCSE Computer Science combines two skills that wouldn't normally come together.
-It is hoped that you can learn a whole new language so that the programs do what you want them to do.
-In addition to this, you also have to use and apply the problem-solving skills you have learned in GCSE Mathematics.
-GCSE Computer Science relies heavily on its ability to solve difficult problems, at the same time it can express them in terms of programming language.
+In seventh place is GCSE Computer Science.
+This GCSE combines two skills that wouldn't normally come together: learning a whole new language so that programs do what you want them to do, and using problem-solving skills learned in GCSE Mathematics.
+It relies heavily on its ability to solve difficult problems and express them in terms of programming language.
 At number 6 is GCSE Maths.
 This one is a little different from some of the other GCSEs on the list as it is required.

 This means that even if you're not good at it, you have to do it anyway.
 Unfortunately for you, GCSE mathematics is hard and not optional, and this is why so many students come to hate it.
 You'll need to be familiar with equations and formulas and understand how they're linked together.
 In fifth place is GCSE Chemistry, the second most difficult scientific GCSE after Biology.
 The pass rate for this subject is higher than Biology because there are more students who score lower in Chemistry than in Biology.